-Speaking of changes, all theme parks are slowly making their way back from COVID.
-That means that some entertainment won’t be running.
+Speaking of changes, all theme parks have mostly made their way back from COVID.
+But some entertainment still won’t likely be running.
 If there’s something in this itinerary that isn’t showing while you’re at the park then just skip that step.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
 I don’t know how busy the park will be when you visit, whether you splurged for genie+ or Lightning Lanes (this plan assumes you didn’t), where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Getting to the park about half an hour before opening would be a wise choice if you only have one day there.

-To do this, I would recommend staying on-site at Disney World as you are able to reserve FastPasses further in advance and the transportation is simpler.
+To do this, I would recommend staying on-site at Disney World as the transportation is simpler.
 If you are extremely Magic Kingdom focused and the budget allows, staying at the Contemporary, Polynesian, Grand Floridian or Wilderness Lodge would be ideal.
 If not, don’t worry.
 Just get to the park before opening one way or another.
 If you’re looking for vacation packages or tickets then follow those links for our recommended sites.
 Let’s get to the plan!

 Start with the Mountains!

-After your ride in space, we’re going to go another flight – Peter Pan’s Flight.
+After your ride in space, we’re going to do another flight – Peter Pan’s Flight.
 The name of the game this morning is to knock off as many headliners as possible before the crowds descend.
 After Peter Pan’s Flight, we’ll head to the park’s other mountains in Frontierland.
-Splash Mountain usually has a little longer of a line but this early in the morning it shouldn’t be too bad.
-Same goes with Big Thunder Mountain, which I would do after Splash.
+Splash Mountain usually has a little longer of a line but this early in the morning it shouldn’t be bad.
+Same goes with Big Thunder Mountain, which I recommend doing after Splash.